lancerkind/webapp-devops-aws/Readme.md

     - aws_region: defaults to us-east-1
     - skip_destroy: default false (will destroy after test)
 4. The job will provision, wait for HTTP 200, and destroy by default.

-Notes on costs and cleanup:
-- The test script/workflow destroys by default.
-If you skip destroy, ensure you run scripts/destroy.sh or terraform destroy in terraform/ afterward to avoid charges.
-- S3 artifact buckets with versioning may retain versions; empty and delete as needed.

 ##### Setup GitHub Actions